jfiguinha/Regards/ReadMe.txt

 //Configuration
 //**************************************************************************

-Works on minimum windows 7 and above, Mac OS X 10.13 and above, Ubuntu 20.04 x64, Linux Arch and above.
+Works on minimum windows 7 and above, Mac OS X 10.13 and above, Ubuntu 20.04 x64, Linux Manjaro and above.
 An OpenCL 1.2 compatible device is necessary to use this software.

 //**************************************************************************